Nirbandhamer Jora Khun

 Nirbandhamer Jora Khun (Double Murder in Nirbandham) is a Bengali mystery thriller film directed by Sayantan Ghosal.
 The film was released on 25 October 2020 under the banner of Zee Telefilms.

 Plot

-The plot revolves a mysterious double murder case in a house named Nirbandham.
+The plot revolves around a mysterious double murder case in a house named Nirbandham.
 Actress Riyanka's husband and her father in law were killed there.
 Lady police officer Shibani investigates the case.